JeffCoster/merge/mapping-schema.md

 > Structually:

->> the top level mergerSchema can have 0 or more elementFills and zero or more collections
+>> the top level mergerSchema object can have zero or more elementFills and zero or more collections

 >> a collections object, has an instanceFill object that can contain zero or more collections and zero or more elementFills